SemihY/seyir/Readme.md

 # 🪶 seyir

-> Lightweight, zero-dependency log viewer that collects and searches local or container logs from multiple sources in real time with DuckLake federation support.
+> Lightweight, zero-dependency log viewer that collects and searches local or container logs from multiple sources in real time

 ---